 Stateside outsourcing of software development gives companies that may not have specific in-house skills and tools access to world-class developers with proven track records of success.
 At the same time, onshore outsourcing companies can often provide long-term cost savings on even mundane projects that far outstrip the expected value of problem-fraught offshoring.

-Companies like Baytech Consulting eliminate almost all of the serious problems that are associated with offshoring software development.
-They use world-class programmers who are all native English speakers and who have been recruited not just locally but from across the country, with such dedicated consulting firms usually only hiring on the absolute top talent.
+Companies like Baytech eliminate almost all of the serious problems that are associated with offshoring software development.
+They use world-class full stack consultants who are all native English speakers and who have been recruited not just locally but from across the country, with such dedicated consulting firms usually only hiring on the absolute top talent.

 Onshore firms make project management much easier due to the generally far higher levels of professionalism and increased skill in coding, including project management, modular design and code documentation.

 This brings up another leading complaint among those who have run into offshoring failures with software development outsourcing: Code is often written in sloppy or even unintelligible form, often with poor, unintelligible or nonexistent documentation.
 While software delivered in this state can work, it can render later extensibility or even routine maintenance impossible.
 Good onshore consultancies eliminate these problems, with a view towards not just creating functioning software but code that is easily understood, built upon and maintained.